hudeany/LanguagePropertiesManager/README.md

 	-excelFile <output Excel file path>

 Optional parameters for Excel file export
+	-propertiesFileExtension <extension>:
+		Do not use the default language file extension ".properties", but a differently defined customized extension like "_mytext.properties"
 	-v: verbose output with progress bar

 Mandatory parameters for Excel file import